ncampigotto/BECDM_LUISS_2023/Syllabus/Syllabus.md

 ## Classes

 Tuesday, 10.00-12.00 (Room A209, viale Romania)
-Friday, 11.30-12.30 (WebexAPP)
+Friday, 16.15-17.15 (WebexAPP)
 Classes will **not** be recorded.
 Participation is mandatory.
 Please be punctual!

 ## Prerequisites

-Basic microeconomics and statistics
+Basic microeconomics and statistics.

 ## Course overview